Litibe/Python_Testing/README.md

    - Next, type <code>source bin/activate</code>.
 You should see that your command prompt has changed to the name of the folder.
 This means that you can install packages in here without affecting affecting files outside.
 To deactivate, type <code>deactivate</code>

    - Rather than hunting around for the packages you need, you can install in one step.
+Type
+      ```
-Type <code>pip install -r requirements.txt</code>.
+      pip install -r requirements.txt
+      ```
       This will install all the packages listed in the respective file.
 If you install a package, make sure others know by updating the requirements.txt file.
-An easy way to do this is <code>pip freeze > requirements.txt</code>
+An easy way to do this is
+         ```
+         pip freeze > requirements.txt
+         ```

    - Flask requires that you set an environmental variable to the python file.
 However you do that, you'll want to set the file to be <code>server.py</code>.
 Check [here](https://flask.palletsprojects.com/en/1.1.x/quickstart/#a-minimal-application) for more details

    - You should now be ready to test the application.
+In the directory, type either
+      ```
+      export FLASK_APP=server
+      ```
+      and after
+      ```
+      flask run
+      ```
-In the directory, type either <code>export FLASK_APP=server </code> and after <code>flask run</code> or <code>python -m flask run</code>.
+      or <code>python -m flask run</code>.
 The app should respond with an address you should be able to go to using your browser. defaut: [http://127.0.0.1:5000](http://127.0.0.1:5000])

 4. Current Setup